Homeowners Insurance Inspection: What to Expect and How to Prepare

 Do You Need an Inspection for Homeowners Insurance?

-A home insurance inspection isn't always required when purchasing a homeowners insurance policy.
-However, your insurance company may require an inspection within the first 30-60 days of the policy’s effective date to ensure the application was completed truthfully and accurately to the value and risk of the home.
-The inspection results could be used to make changes to your coverage amount and may require you to address issues before implementing the policy.
+A home insurance inspection isn't always required when purchasing homeowners insurance.
+However, your insurance company may require an inspection within the first 30 to 60 days to ensure your application accurately reflects the home's value and risk.
+Inspection results could change your coverage amount and may require you to address issues before the policy takes effect.

 • If you are a first-time buyer/customer